- Step 1: Align chat goals with business objectives

 Lowering cart abandonment

-55% of shopping carts are abandoned by online customers.
+More than half of shopping carts are abandoned by online customers.
 By providing your customers with assistance or proactively offering them support, chat can help mitigate cart abandonment and close more sales.

 “For a small company, growth is a priority and this is where chat plays a major role.
 With [Zendesk Chat], Datanyze can quickly identify customers interested in buying and nudge them towards a sale.”